gcba-iris/iris-tech-docs/docs/architecture/overview.md

 #### Parsers

-While the dock base class will include a generic parser (with configurable data and header delimiters), it must be possible to pass in a custom parser function.
+While the dock base class will include a generic parser (with configurable data and tag delimiters), it must be possible to pass in a custom parser function.

 #### Threads